JonasMock/Sia_Nextcloud/README.md

 You don't have to trust a centralized company anymore, Sia allows you to distribute and encrypt your data.
 Only the owner of the private key has access to the files.

   Renter Prices (estimated, 20.10.2018):
-  Fees for Creating a Set of Contracts:   72.81 SC / 0,44 €
+  Fees for Creating a Set of Contracts:   72.81 SC / 0,44 € <br>
   Download 1 TB:                           8.49 SC / 0,05 €
   Store 1 TB for 1 Month:                 96.29 SC / 0,58 €
   Store 1 TB for Allowance Period:        288.9 SC / 1,73 €